In the background, to the right, you can see the roof trusses for the

 Seashore Trolley Museum's Highway Monster with the Narcissus receiving

-final adjustments from Museum volunteers prior to making the trek to the
+final adjustments from Museum volunteers before making the trek to the

 Museum campus in Kennebunkport, Maine late in October 1969.
 From this